-Customs seizures during 2013-2019 (n = 34,349) (the distribution of which is shown in Figure 4.6) reveal that the vast majority of seizures concern the category 'other' (which are blankfiring firearms).
-Of all firearm seizures during this period, 57% were done in 2013; they included 16,563 'other' firearms.
-In 2003, following the Erfurt School Massacre of 2002, Germany amended its firearm law with a Kleiner Waffenschein (§ 10 Abs.
-4 Satz 4 WaffG), which required a special type of licence for owning and carrying blank-firing firearms.
-These licences could be obtained relatively easily, subject to the following requirements:
+Customs seizures during 2013-2019 (n = 34,349) (the distribution of which is shown in Figure 4.6)556 reveal that the vast majority of seizures concern the category 'other' (which are blankfiring firearms).
+Of all

 - one cannot have any prior convictions exceeding one year in prison; - one has to abide by safe-storage rules; - one has to be 18 years old and without a known alcohol or drug addiction; and - one has to be mentally and physically fit.